-Teacher Evaluation is controlled by the TEACH-NJ Act.
+Teacher and Certificated staff evaluation is controlled by the TEACH-NJ Act.
 The Act mandates the creation of a District Evaluation & Assessment Committee (DEAC) to create the district evaluation procedures within the confines of the law and a School Improvement Panel (ScIP) to evaluate professional development needs at each school.
 Each teacher is given a yearly summative rating.
 The rating is the combination of the observations and the SGO scores.
 A yearly rating of 2.65 or higher (on a 4.0 scale) is required for Effective ratings.
 Any rating under that necessitates the creation of a Corrective Action Plan (CAP).
 Anyone less than Effective for two consecutive years can face tenure charges (loss of job).
 The district received a waiver from the NJ Dept. of Education in 2016-17 to lower the number of observations to 2 for all who are currently proficient and not on corrective action plans.
-As regulations change often, it is recommended that you consult Achieve NJ, the Dept. of Ed.’s resource page periodically for updated and definitive information.
+As regulations change often, it is recommended that you consult Achieve NJ, the Dept. of Ed.'s resource page periodically for updated and definitive information.
 Do not rely on what the rumor mill or word of mouth tells you.

 For most teachers, observations count as 85% of their annual summative rating.
 For ALL 15% is from SGOs.
 For teachers of grades 4-8 language arts and 4-7 mathematics, 55% is from observations and you also receive a student growth percentile (SGP) which is 30% of the annual summative rating.
 For more information see this NJEA resource page.